R300-AI/ITRI-AI-Hub/docs/genio-evk.md

 <img src="assets/images/pages/genio_510_demonstration_workflow.png" width="780"/>
 </div>

-Additionally, on a correctly installed board, you can delegate model inference through native frameworks such as TFLite, ArmNN, or NeuronRT, each utilizing different computational resources.
-TFLite primarily uses the CPU for inference, ArmNN can leverage both the CPU and GPU for acceleration, while NeuronRT will call upon the MDLA for high-performance inference.
+Additionally, once the board is properly set up, you can perform model inference using native frameworks such as TFLite, ArmNN, or NeuronRT, each of which utilizes different computational resources. **TFLite** primarily relies on the CPU for inference. **ArmNN** can accelerate inference by optimizing both the CPU and GPU, resulting in faster and more efficient processing compared to running inference without ArmNN. **NeuronRT** leverages the MDLA for high-performance inference.
+For practical examples, please refer to the [Model Zoo](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo).

-For more information, refer to the following resources:
+### References

 1. [MediaTek IoT Yocto Developer Guide](https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/)
 2. [Ubuntu on Genio documentation](https://mediatek.gitlab.io/genio/doc/ubuntu/index.html)